MeVisLab/examples/mevislab.github.io/content/examples/data_objects/contours/example1/index.md

 ---

 # Contour Example 1: Creation of contours
-Contours are stored as Contour Segmented Objects (CSOs) in MeVisLab.
+Contours are stored as CSOs or Contour Segmented Objects in MeVisLab.
 This example highlights ways of creating CSOs using modules of the `SoCSOEditor` group.

 {{<alert class="info" caption="Info">}}